bigcommerce/checkout-sdk-js/docs/classes/checkoutservice.md

 Signs into a customer's registered account.

-Once a customer is signed in successfully, the checkout state will be populated with information associated with the customer, such as their saved addresses.
+Once the customer is signed in successfully, the checkout state will be populated with information associated with the customer, such as their saved addresses.
 You can call `CheckoutStoreSelector#getCustomer` to retrieve the data.

 ```js
 const state = await service.signInCustomer({